Divest 75% shares of refineries to investors, experts tell FG – Daily Trust

-Analysts in the oil and gas industry have called on the federal government to divest 75 percent of its 100 percent super majority shareholding, ownership and control of the refineries to competent and resourceful investors in the private sectors.
+Analysts in the oil and gas industry have called on the federal government to divest 75 percent of its 100 percent super majority shareholding, ownership and control of refineries to competent and resourceful investors in the private sector.

-The experts said doing so was one surest way to get the four refineries back to function optimally at their combined nameplate capacity of 445,000 barrels of oil per day (bpd).
+The experts said doing so was one of the surest ways to get the four refineries back and to function optimally at their combined capacity of 445,000 barrels of oil per day (bpd).

-An oil and gas consultant Mr. Michael Awodeyin in a presentation at a media and CSO workshop said the recommendation for the divestment was the outcome of a research “Reducing Losses from Refinery Operations,” carried out by Dr. Ibilola Amao, Engr.
+An oil and gas consultant, Mr. Michael Awodeyin, in a presentation at a media and CSO workshop, said the recommendation for the divestment was the outcome of a research on ‘Reducing Losses from Refinery Operations’, carried out by Dr. Ibilola Amao, Engr.
 Alex Ogedegbe and Dr. Uyiosa Omoregie.

 OVER 5,000 NIGERIAN MEN HAVE OVERCOME POOR BEDROOM PERFORMANCE SYNDROME DUE TO THIS BRILLIANT DISCOVERY